 - Facilities and services offered.

 - Showcase other fellow traveller reviews.

 - A clear call to action – Enquiry / Live Chat or Book Now buttons.

 - and so on…

 Optimise for Featured Snippets

-Create content to address search intent and covering all areas of the customer journey including from navigational, informational to transactional searches.
+Create content to address search intent and cover all areas of the customer journey including navigational, informational to transactional searches.
 For instance, planning landing pages and creating rich destination guides captures informational searches.
 The informational category has the largest potential and represents a great opportunity for a travel search.

 Adding high-quality content to landing pages should, therefore, be a priority – as well as helping capture informational searches it can improve user metrics, which are correlated to positive ranking signals as well as strong conversion rates.

 You should optimise for featured Snippets for travel search terms as these appear on position 0 and technically don’t compete with organic results, paid results or Google sponsored results.
 You can do this by structuring and optimising your site content to answer a user’s search query.
 Please see examples below of featured snippets that appear for searches for specific hotel questions such as check-in time or if you have queries related to flights etc.

 Step 5: Create a Blog with Informational Content